 The papers of modernist painter and printmaker George Constant measure 4.6 linear feet and date from 1912-2007, with the bulk of the material dating from 1932-1978.
 They consist of biographical material, inventories of artwork, audio interviews and recorded statements on art, personal and business related correspondence, holiday cards, printed material, an exhibition related video recording, and photographs of Constant, his family and friends, and his work.

-The East Side Gallery records measure 0.4 linear feet and date from 1961 to 1970.
-The small collection sheds light on the gallery through correspondence, exhibition announcements, catalogs, and flyers, photographs, press releases, clippings, and two artist resumes.
+The Laurel Gallery records measure 0.6 linear feet and date from 1944 to 1951.
+The collection sheds light on the gallery's operations through scant correspondence, photographs, printed material, an exhibition inventory, and financial records.

 Roy R. Neuberger papers

 Correspondence, printed material, photographs; and "birthday books" containing drawings and writings by artists sent to Neuberger on his 50th and 75th birthdays.